+- Lectures

-- Presentations - Practical demonstrations
+- Practical demonstrations

 - Practical tasks

-- Peer critique

 - Group work

+- Presentations

 - Activities in a studio environment (simulated work environment)

 - Independent study and research.

 Assessments are varied and require evidence of visual research and submission of practical tasks, written assignments, a research and process journal and presentation of portfolios.
 Assessment tasks are designed to simulate activities that students might expect to undertake while working in the fashion, interior decoration, and creative direction industries.
-Some activities are designed to ensure students are exposed to the design industry.
+A few of the activities are designed to ensure students are exposed to the design industry.